Asmeble/Pure_python_kernels/README.md

-This is the latest version may be found under tags.
+This is the latest version may be found under the "branches" tab of the repository.
 The code runs like C/C++ compiled functions without being compiled code.

 This project is meant to provide a linux or Mac OS like virtual kernel inside userspace execution (where programs are normally run).
 It demonstrates the implementation of python functionality to support kernel emulation to support C/C++ functions without having to compile, and the same is true for using the kernel functions.
 Do note that the c/c++ functions do link against a kernel and their is an effective if not efficient when it responds to kernel interrupts.